Sayyid Qutb imprisoned in Egypt

 Sayyid Qutb was later hanged by Egyptian authorities in 1966.
-His writings greatly influenced Osama bin Laden and other extremists who felt they should fight to create a single, strong, pure Muslim people.
+His book 'Milestones' was hugely influential for Islamists and greatly influenced Osama Bin Laden and other extremists who sought to restore the Caliphate (Muslim state under religious leadership).

 Osama bin Laden attends university in Saudi Arabia

 In the late 1970s, Osama bin Laden attended university at Jedda in Saudi Arabia.

 Here he was greatly influenced by the extreme views of a minority of Muslim scholars and preachers, which were based on the teachings of men like Sayyid Qutb (see 1954).
 Many of these teachers believed that Israel and the USA were anti-Muslim powers and taught their followers to use violence against them and against any Muslim leaders who would not stand up to them.

 Original image image credit: Ammar Shaker

 In December 1979, the Soviet Union (Russia) invaded Afghanistan.
 Afghan Muslim warriors, called Mujahideen, took up their arms and tried to turn the Russians back.
 It seemed an impossible task as Russia was a superpower.